devansong/devansong/README.md

 - 👋 Hi, I’m Anne Devan-Song
-- 👀 I’m interested in networks, data science, disease ecology, and animal societies
-- 💞️ I’m looking to collaborate on anything involving animal (especially amphibian and reptile) social structure, conservation, wildlife trade, and network analysis
-- 📫 How to reach me devansong@gmail.com, twitter @amphibianne

 <!---
 devansong/devansong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.